dell/csm-docs/content/docs/features/unity.md

 ## Ephemeral Inline Volume

-The CSI Unity driver version 1.4 supports ephemeral inline CSI volumes.
+The CSI Unity driver version 1.4 and later supports ephemeral inline CSI volumes.
 This feature allows CSI volumes to be specified directly in the pod specification.

 At runtime, nested inline volumes follow the ephemeral lifecycle of their associated pods where the driver handles all phases of volume operations as pods are created and destroyed.